holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/06_grok_lesson_4/lesson_plan.md

     - What does it feel like to be digesting information?
     - How do you know you're actually learning and not skimming?
     - Useful techniques?
+- Multiple decisions
+    - if/elif/else
-- Grok Module 5
+- Grok Module 5.2

 #### Homework

 - TIL entry on topic of choice
-- Finish Grok 5
+- Finish Grok 5.2
+- Study for quiz